der-carnivore/BingAds-docs/BingAds/scripts/reference/NegativeKeywordListIterator.md

 # NegativeKeywordListIterator
 Provides methods to iterate through a list of negative keyword lists.
+For more information about Iterators, see [Iterators](../concepts/iterators).
 Example usage:
 ```javascript
 while (negativeKeywordListIterator.hasNext()) {